Experiencing Bluetooth® issues with Go Direct® sensors on Chromebooks? Get help here.

 Computer, Chromebook, or Mobile Device

-LabQuest 2 (as a standalone device)
+LabQuest 2 or newer (as a standalone device)

 1. Connect the included photogate cable to the Interface port on the projectile launcher.